What is it?

-The use of contact lenses is becoming more common.
-Is for this reason that is very important to know the different types of lenses and injuries that they can cause if they are not used in a proper way.
+It is important to know the different types of lenses and the injuries they can cause if not used properly.

 Rigid contact lenses: they are smaller, harder and less flexible than soft ones.
 They are used in patients with high astigmatism or in cases with corneal irregularities.